Baez2222/PokedexWeb/README.md

     - import pokedexDump.sql file into your database

 Flask App is contained within pokedexFlask folder.
-I live version is hosted on hbaez.oxycreates.org/pokedex
+A live version is hosted on hbaez.oxycreates.org/pokedex